 Other scenarios based upon a vehicle or pedestrian lying within the trajectory of the vehicle are managed by a specific response related to the braking distance of the vehicle.
 This is managed by the combination of its deceleration weight and the speed of the vehicle.
 For an obstacle lying in front of the vehicle, deceleration is applied so that the vehicle stops with a clearance zone before the obstacle.
 We also provide requirements about the maximum speed of other obstacles (i.e. other vehicles) within which we can guarantee the absence of collision.

-In order to apply this trajectory and deceleration safety strategy appropriately, the EZ10 is equipped with several independent braking systems, such as regenerative, hydraulic and electrical calipers, and fail-safe brakes.
+In order to apply this trajectory and deceleration safety strategy appropriately, our vehicles are equipped with several independent braking systems.

 Other events